 The recently knighted Sir George Jessel was appointment Solicitor General in 1871 and a bye-election was called.
 Jessel stood and the Conservatives nominated an Edward Barnett.
 Churchward had made it clear that the election was nominal and not to field a candidate but this had been ignored.
 In his newspapers, Churchward declined to support Barnett and Jessell won.
 That night rioters smashed the windows of Jessel’s supporters homes en route from Market Square to the Pier District.
 There they vented their fury on the Dover Castle Hotel, Clarence Place in the Pier District where Jessel had been staying during the election.

 Churchward was vitriolic over the incident and the Conservatives retaliated by publishing a new local paper, the Dover Standard.
 The following year, on Jessel’s appointment as Master of the Rolls, another bye-election was called.
-This time Barnett, with the full backing of the Dover Standard, won, his Liberal opponent was James Staat Forbes, the traffic manager of LCDR.
+This time Barnett, with the full backing of the Dover Standard, won, This time Barnett, with the full backing of the Dover Standard, won, his Liberal opponent was James Staat Forbes (1823-1904), the general manager of LCDR and member of the Dover Harbour Board.
 This was the first Parliamentary election in Dover under the Ballot Act 1872 requiring a secret vote by means of the ballot box.
 However, on the day of the election rumour was rife that two members of Forbes’ committee had been found guilty of bribery.
 The accusers were Hilliard – the chairman of the Conservative committee and Evan Hare – Barnett’s agent.
 The alleged guilty men were ex-Mayor and Magistrate, Richard Dickeson and councillor Robinson.
 They immediately took legal action and Hillard and Hare were found guilty of libel.
 The Dover Standard did not report the proceedings but Churchward had a field day in his papers!

-The Kearsney Abbey estate, which included the Abbey, Kearsney Manor, Bushy Ruff Mill and land adjoining, but not Bushy Ruff House, came up for sale in 1870 and was purchased by Churchward for £10,500.
-For the first few years, he lived in Kearsney Abbey with his wife, Annabelle née Carrington, whom he married in 1841 and four of his six children.
+For the first few years, Churchward lived in Kearsney Abbey with his wife, Annabelle née Carrington, whom he married in 1841 and four of his six children.
 He was attended by a full retinue of servants under the charge of an imposing butler named Sutter Sulliman from Persia.
-In 1875, Churchward put Kearsney Abbey on the market when he and Annabelle along with faithful retainer Sulliman moved into Kearnsey Manor.
-The Abbey was sold to F Lyon Barrington and following his death in 1877, John Henry Loftus 4th Marquess of Ely (1849-1889) purchased the Abbey.
+Political upheaval in France negated the promises made over the French Calais-Dover packet contract and in 1875, Churchward put Kearsney Abbey on the market.
+He, Annabelle with faithful retainer Sulliman moved into Kearnsey Manor.
+Kearsney Abbey was sold to F Lyon Barrington but when he died in 1877 the Abbey was bought by John Henry Loftus 4th Marquess of Ely (1849-1889).

 The Belgium government advertised a 15-year packet contract in 1871 to carry mails between Antwerp and New York.
 Churchward formed a consortium with Frank Clarke Hills (c1808-1892), Lord Alan Spencer Churchill (1825-1873) and Peter Rolt.
 The first two, like Churchward, were directors of the Thames Iron Works and Shipbuilding Company.
 It was proposed that ships built by the company would carry the mail.
 An American consortium also applied but they were not as fully prepared such that Churchward’s consortium won.
 The contract was for a fortnightly service and the requisite vessels were to be 2,500-3,000 tons.
 Arrangements included a call at Dover harbour.
 It is unclear whether the consortium successfully complied with the contract for it was withdrawn in 1874 and given to the American rival, Clement Griscom (1841-1912) of the Red Star Line.